Dante-afk/Portfolio-Website/README.md

 # PORTFOLIO WEBSITE

-A portfolio Website created by an Undergraduate who has a passiond in web developement.
+A portfolio Website created by an Undergraduate who has a passion in web developement.

 ## Preview